The Evolution of the Independent Data-Driven Marketer, in 3 (and a half) Motivating Steps

 The first step?
 Standardized Autonomous Reports.
 The type you can find inside your ESP or marketing automation platform.
 A report provides the exact number of customers who performed a given action.
 If the system is really advanced, you would even have a dollar amount attached to those numbers.

-And to better answer those company-specific questions that await at the management meeting, we have step three: a Consultant or External Supplier who could help create custom reports with the insights I needed: impact of my marketing efforts for my VIPs, aggregated campaign reports filtered by customer lifecycle and the like.
+And finally, to better answer those company-specific questions that await at the management meeting, we have Step Three: Consultant or External Supplier.
+Someone who could help create custom reports with the insights I needed: impact of my marketing efforts for my VIPs, aggregated campaign reports filtered by customer lifecycle and the like.

 The Final Ingredient

-This solution allowed me to slice and dice the data in a visual and intuitive manner.
+This was the solution that really allowed me data-independency, empowered me to slice and dice the data in a visual and intuitive manner.
 This was the final step for me, the stamp of approval for my personal growth as a modern marketer.

 This journey did not take a day or a week.
 It began with understanding if the team were to achieve marketing agility, then we needed to own the data.
 From customer lists to sales results, we required access under one interface.
 We had to truly understand what the most important metrics were.
 We had to acknowledge the limitations, know when help is needed to uncover the deepest insights from marketing efforts either through smart reports or an external consultant.
-And finally, dream big.
-Think hard about the most dynamic report that could answer the toughest questions in an interactive way and find the BI tool that could deliver this promise.
+And finally, dream big – to visualize the most dynamic report that could answer the toughest questions in an interactive way and find the BI tool that could deliver this promise.